Stainless Steel Hex Bar

 Stainless Steel Hex Bars Supplier

 Hex Bars – Stainless Shapes provides stainless steel hex bar stock in several grades.
 Contact us now for more information.
 If you require the highest quality and free machining, we are the hot rolled and cold drawn hex bar supplier you need.
 Ready at a moment’s notice, and can deliver on that promise with every customer.
 Hex is one of our most competitively priced products we offer.

 Stainless Steel Cold Drawn & Hot Rolled

-Cold Drawn: Cold drawn is the best way and most cost effective way to form hex bars.
+Cold Drawn: Cold drawn is the best and most cost effective way to form hex bars.
 This process would involve the annealed hot rolled and then cold drawn.
 By drawing stainless, it helps keep the edges of the hex sharp and uniform.
 The finish of cold drawn hex bar is smooth and has tighter tolerance.
 Stainless hex tolerance is always on the minus side.
-Material offered in hex bars are guaranteed to be free machining and have one end chamfered to feed easier into machines bar feeders.
+Materials offered in hex bars are guaranteed to be free machining and have one end chamfered to feed easier into machines bar feeders.

 Hex Bar Metals